 Cookies - TTDSG - Bundestag - new law

-The relevant passage in the TTDSG from the new § 25 reads:
+The most important passage in the TTDSG in § 25 reads:

 Note: Regulation (EU) 2016/679 is the GDPR.
 Here is the PDF with the original text of the amendment that was finally voted - https://dip21.bundestag.de/dip21/btd/19/298/1929839.pdf - the § 25 can be found on page 56.
 This is a preliminary version that will still be replaced by a proofread version, as soon as it is available we will of course link it here.

 - Local Storage,

 In other words, all data that is stored in the browser.

 Consent according to paragraph 1 is not required if?

 - if the sole purpose of storing information in the end user's terminal equipment or the sole purpose of accessing information already stored in the end user's terminal equipment is to carry out the transmission of a message over a public telecommunications network, or

 - if the storage of information in the end user's terminal equipment or the access to information already stored in the end user's terminal equipment is strictly necessary in order for the provider of a telemedia service to provide a telemedia service expressly requested by the user